 Select a Clean, Cool, Dark, and Dry Space

-The area where you are storing clothing must be clean, cool, dark, and dry to protect your clothing.
-Clean any area thoroughly before using it for storage.
-Choose a place that is not likely to be exposed to heat.
-Avoid areas near heating sources.
-A dark place will prevent fading and keep the area and clothing cool.
-Make sure the storage area is dry because wetness will attract mildew and insects.
+The area where you are storing clothing must be clean, cool, dark, and dry to protect your items.
+So clean any area thoroughly before using it for storage.
+Choose a place that isn't likely to be exposed to high heat; avoid areas near heating sources.
+A dark spot will prevent fading.
+And a dry spot is ideal because wetness can attract insects and cause mold growth.

 Check on Your Storage